King Urges International Community To Shoulder Responsibilities Towards Syrian Refugees, Host Countries

 Date

-The meeting, held on the sidelines of the MED9 summit and attended by His Royal Highness crown prince

-Al Hussein bin Abdullah II, focused on response efforts to the Syrian refugee crisis.
+The meeting, held on the sidelines of the MED9 summit and attended by HRH crown prince Hussein, focused on response efforts to the Syrian refugee crisis, according to a Royal Court statement.

 His Majesty called on the international community to shoulder its responsibilities towards Syrian refugees and their host countries.

-The meeting covered the ongoing ramifications of the refugee crisis, with His Majesty highlighting the economic challenges Jordan is facing in light of the sharp decline in funding for the Jordan Response Plan, including further pressure on infrastructure and public services, especially in water and energy.
+The meeting covered the ongoing ramifications of the refugee crisis, with His Majesty highlighting the economic challenges Jordan is facing in light of the sharp decline in funding for the Jordan Response Plan, including further pressure on infrastructure and public services, especially in water and energy, the statement said.

 The King said Jordan continues its efforts to secure the basic needs of more than 1.3 million Syrian refugees.